VitaliiTsilnyk/NGettext/README.md

 catalog.GetPluralString("You have {0} apple.", "You have {0} apples.", 5, 5);
 // Returns translated plural massage: "You have 5 apples." (for en_US locale)
+// First “5” used in plural forms determination; second — in String.Format method

 ```